Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Analysis of the paraelectric phase

-Our calculations, hence, confirms that PGO is a hyperferroelectric with a uniaxial polarization and with a proper order parameter as described by the soft mode theory~\cite{cochran1960} and as observed experimentally~\cite{burns1972,hisano1973,hosea1979,satija1982}.
+Our calculations, hence, confirms that PGO is a ferroelectric material with a uniaxial polarization and with a proper order parameter as described by the soft mode theory~\cite{cochran1960} and as observed experimentally~\cite{burns1972,hisano1973,hosea1979,satija1982}.
+Further confirmation of a hyperferroelectric character would require finding a nonzero polarisation in open circuit boundary conditions.
+Results supporting such conclusion are given in the next section.